sovity/edc-ce/extensions/wrapper/client-ts-example/README.md

 ## About this component

-Example Quarkus Application that uses the Java API Client Library.
+Example Project that consumes the TypeScript API Client Library.

+The dependency itself is not part of the package.json as it is expected to be built and linked via `npm link`.

 ## Getting Started